From A Wiki of Ice and Fire

 Direwolves can grow as large as ponies.
 In proportion to their bodies, their legs are longer and their heads are larger than normal wolves.
 Their muzzles are also longer and more pronounced.
 Possible colorations include grey with yellow eyes and black with green eyes.
 Albino direwolves have white fur and red eyes.

 Like other wolves, direwolves are social animals and travel in packs.
 They are efficient solitary hunters and are extremely intelligent.
-Left to its own devices a solitary direwolf can join a pack of regular wolves, and its larger size can grant it a significant advantage when establishing pack dominance.
+Left to its own devices a solitary direwolf may join a pack of common wolves and establish dominance over it thanks to its larger size.

 According to Theon Greyjoy, direwolves had not been sighted south of the Wall for two hundred years when Robb Stark finds a dead female direwolf with a litter of six pups on the path between Winterfell and the holdfast where Gared was executed.

-Like normal wolves, direwolves can form a magical bond with a warg.
+Like common wolves, direwolves can form a magical bond with a warg.